 - The 3 Wheel and 4 Wheel Strollers With Car Seat

-- 5 Steps to Provide Child’s Safety
+- 5 Steps to Provide Child’s Safety by Using Car Seat

 The Chicco brand is one of the best Europe’s baby brands and is committed to quality products and improving the products especially designed for birth to 3 years old.
 The Chicco Cortina Keyfit 30 Car Seat is one of their best products in which the accompanying Chicco Stroller was actually built for.
 The stroller has an adjustable seat (fully reclinable and Memory recline), all wheel suspension, ample storage basket, rear brakes, child and parent cup holders and 5-point harness for securing your child.
 The carrier shell is constructed in EPS energy absorbing foam and the car seat base has dual level indicators and easy, one-pull latch tightening .
 Colors available: Foxy, Adventure, Midori, Sedona, Azura, Element, Gemini, and Pegaso.

 - Lockable front wheels;